freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/inform-with-the-paragraph-element.md

 # --description--

-`p` elements are the preferred element for paragraph text on websites. `p` is short for "paragraph".
+`p` elements are the preferred element for paragraph text on websites. `p` is short for "`paragraph`".

 You can create a paragraph element like this: